Sonia Gandhi

 Following her husband's assassination, Gandhi was invited by Congress leaders to lead the party, but she declined.
 She agreed to join politics in 1997 after much pleading from the party; the following year, she was nominated for party president.
 (Note: Sources describing Gandhi's initial reluctance and eventual election.)
 Under her leadership, the Congress went on to form the government post the 2004 elections in coalition with other centre-left political parties.
 Gandhi has since been credited for being instrumental in formulating the United Progressive Alliance (UPA), which was re-elected to power in 2009.
 Gandhi declined the premiership following the 2004 victory; she instead led the ruling alliance and the National Advisory Council.
 (Note: Sources describing Gandhi's leadership of the UPA and declining the premiership.)

 Over the course of her career, Gandhi presided over the advisory councils credited for the formation and subsequent implementation of such rights-based development and welfare schemes as the Right to Information, Food Security Bill, and MGNREGA, as she drew criticism related to the National Herald case during the Manmohan Singh premiership.
 Her foreign birth has also been a subject of much debate and controversy.
 (Note: Sources discussing the welfare schemes and controversies.)
 Gandhi's active participation in politics began to reduce during the latter half of the UPA government's second term owing to health concerns.
 She stepped down as the Congress president in December 2017 but returned to lead the party in August 2019.

-Although she has not held any public office in the government of India, Gandhi has often been cited among the most powerful women in the world and has had considerable influence in Indian politics, especially during the UPA governments and in leading the Congress party.
+Currently an elected member of the Rajya Sabha representing Rajasthan since 2024, Gandhi has often been cited among the most powerful women in the world and has had considerable influence in Indian politics, especially during the UPA governments and in leading the Congress party.
 (Note: Sources discussing the listing.)